 Searching the Collections

-You can search the Library’s Heritage collections via Kā Kohika for art, archives and photographs, and via the Library Catalogue for printed works.
+You can search the Library’s Heritage collections held at the Macmillan Brown Library via Kā Kohika for art, archives and photographs, and via the Library Catalogue for printed works.
 If you need help finding material please contact us.

 Kā Kohika is our new search interface for our heritage collections and is continually evolving.
 We continue to make improvements to its functionality and usability.
 If you have any comments or feedback on the new system, please contact us.